standard-procedure/llm_prompts/create_bug_report.md

 ## Goal

-To guide an AI assistant in creating a detailed Bug Report in Markdown format, based on an initial user prompt.
+To create a detailed Bug Report in Markdown format, based on an initial user prompt.
 The Bug Report should be clear, actionable, and suitable for a junior developer to understand and implement the feature.

 ## Process

 1.  **Receive Initial Prompt:** The user provides a brief description or request for a new feature or functionality.
-2.  **Ask Clarifying Questions:** Before writing the Bug Report, the AI *must* ask clarifying questions to gather sufficient detail, including who has reported this bug, the conditions under which it occurred and which team will be responsible.
-The goal is to understand how the end-user's expectations were not met and the factors that may have caused this.
+2.  **Ask Clarifying Questions:** Before writing the Bug Report, the AI *must* ask clarifying questions to gather sufficient detail.
-3.  **Generate Bug Report1:** Based on the initial prompt and the user's answers to the clarifying questions, generate a Bug Report using the structure outlined below.
+3.  **Generate Bug Report:** Based on the initial prompt and the user's answers to the clarifying questions, generate a Bug Report using the structure outlined below.
 4.  **Save Bug Report:** Generate the Bug Report as a Markdown document (with .txt extension).
 Allow the user to view and download the bug report, add it to `docs/tasks` and, if available, post this document to Linear so that it is available for the relevant Team to work on.

 ## Clarifying Questions (Examples)